kurupong02/Assignment-witsawa-kurupong/README.md

 ## Frontend Developer
 1. Install libary by `yarn install`
-2. You can run web by `yarn run api`
+2. You can run web by `yarn start`

 ## Backend Developer